DBatUTuebingen/provenance-for-recursive-queries/README.md

 ## Auxiliary File: aux.sql

-This file provides necessary definitions (like, types, tables and UDFs) to turn an ordinary PostgreSQL installation into a runtime for provenance analysis.
+This file provides necessary definitions (like types, tables, and UDFs) to turn an ordinary PostgreSQL installation into a runtime for provenance analysis.
 These definitions are low invasive which is one of the strong points of our approach to provenance analysis.

 Installation: $ psql < aux.sql